Atlantic Provinces Standard Terms and Conditions Goods and Services

 Fax Bid: A Bid submitted by means of facsimile transmission over telephone lines.

-Paper Bid: A Bid submitted in printed form, not through facsimile or other electronic medium
+Paper Bid: A Bid submitted in printed form, not through facsimile, or other medium

-Procurement Office: The office responsible for the issuing and processing of Invitations for the Province, as identified in the Invitation documents.
+Procuring Entity: The organization responsible for the issuing and processing of Solicitations on behalf of its organization or others, as identified in the Solicitation documents.

-Province: Her Majesty the Queen in right of the Province or Provinces identified in the Invitation, including the Procurement Office and the Department or agency on whose behalf the Invitation is issued.
+Province: Her Majesty the Queen in right of the Province or Provinces identified in the Solicitation, including the Procuring Entity and the Department or agency on whose behalf the Solicitation is issued.

 Denotations: The words “may” “could” or “should” denote the permissive.
 The words “must”, “shall” or “will” denote the imperative.

-1.1 Invitations will close at the time, date and location specified in the Invitation documents.
+1.1 Solicitations will close at the time, date and location specified in the Solicitation documents.

 1.2 All Bids must be received in their entirety at or before the closing time specified; Bidders are responsible for ensuring that their Bid, however submitted, is received on time and at the location specified.

-1.4 Bids received late, or not received completely by the closing time will not be considered; the Procurement Office time clock will be assumed to be correct in the event of dispute.
+1.4 Bids received late, or not received completely by the closing time will not be considered; the Procuring Entity’s time clock will be assumed to be correct in the event of dispute.

-1.5 All Bids must be sent to the Procurement Office (as identified in the Invitation documents), and will be opened there, in accordance with that Procurement Office's rules for opening Bids.
+1.5 All Bids must be sent to the Procurement Office (as identified in the Solicitation documents),

-2.1.1 Bids must be legible and complete, must include the Invitation number and identify the Bidder's name and address and supply all information requested; incomplete or illegible Bids are subject to rejection.
+2.1.1 Bids are to be legible and complete, and include the Solicitation number, and identify the Bidder’s name and address, and supply all information requested; incomplete or illegible Bids may be rejected.

-2.1.2 All questions or areas on the Invitation form must be answered, even if it is only to indicate that the referenced item is not available; blank items will be assumed to be unavailable, and may result in rejection of Bidder's Bid.
+2.1.2 All questions or areas on the Solicitation form are to be answered, even if it is only to indicate that the referenced item is not available; blank items will be assumed to be unavailable, and may result in rejection of Bidder’s Bid.

 2.1.3 Where the price summaries of the Bid do not fully explain the cost implications of an item, additional pricing detail should be attached, and shall form part of the Bid.

-2.1.4 Prices should be broken down as requested; if the cost of an item has been included in some other item, enter "Included in Item [nn]".
+2.1.4 Prices should be broken down as requested; if the cost of an item has been included in some other item indicate, e.g.”Included in Item [nn]”

-2.2.1 Bids must be enclosed in a sealed, opaque envelope or package.
+2.2.1 Bids should be enclosed in a sealed envelope or package.

-2.2.2 The Bidder’s name, the Invitation number and the Invitation closing date should be clearly visible on the outside of the envelope or package.
+2.2.2 The Bidder’s name, the Solicitation number and the Solicitation closing date should be clearly visible on the outside of the envelope or package.

 2.2.3 The Bid must be signed by an appropriate authorized official of the firm submitting the Bid.

-2.3.1 A Bid may be submitted by facsimile (fax) unless the Invitation documents state that fax Bids are not acceptable.
+2.3.1 A Bid may be submitted by facsimile (fax) unless the Solicitation documents state that fax Bids are not acceptable.

 2.3.2 Fax Bids may not be acceptable where the Bid must be accompanied by original documents, plans, deposits, or physical samples.

-2.3.3 Fax Bids are accepted for the convenience of the Bidder; the Province cannot ensure the confidentiality or error-free receipt of fax Bids.
+2.3.3 Fax Bids are accepted for the convenience of the Bidder; the Procuring Entity cannot ensure the confidentiality or error-free receipt of fax Bids.
 A Bidder submitting a Fax Bid does so at its own risk.

-2.3.4 Submit Fax Bids to the Procurement Office only; do not send the Bid to any other fax number unless specifically directed to do so.
+2.3.4 Submit Fax Bids to the number designated for that purpose as indicated in the Solicitation documents only; do not send the Bid to any other fax number unless specifically directed to do so.

 2.3.5 The Bid must be signed by an appropriate authorized official of the firm submitting the Bid.

-2.4.3 Complete instructions for submitting e-bids are available online with any e-bid Invitation opportunity.
+2.4.3 Complete instructions for submitting e-bids are available online with any e-bid Solicitation opportunity.

-2.4.4 Invitations that permit e-bids may require that all submissions be made in electronic format, or they may allow a combination of electronic and written responses; the conditions and permissible forms will be stated in the Invitation documents.
+2.4.4 Solicitations that permit e-bids may require that all submissions be made in electronic format, or they may allow a combination of electronic and written responses; the conditions and permissible forms will be stated in the Solicitation documents.

-2.4.5 All e-bids are subject to verification by the Procurement Office to ensure that the Bid is a bona fide offer submitted by the person or company named in the Bid.
+2.4.5 All e-bids are subject to verification by the Procuring Entity to ensure that the Bid is a bona fide offer submitted by the person or company named in the Bid.

 2.4.6 Click on the links below to view further specific information about submitting Electronic Bids for each Province.
 A new window will open in the browser to allow Bidders to view this information.
 Close the new window when ready to return to this document.

-3.1 Bids should be submitted on the official Invitation forms as issued through the Procurement Office; failure to use the correct forms could result in the Bid being rejected.
+3.1 Bids should be submitted on the official Solicitation forms, received from the Procuring Entity’s official source; failure to use the correct forms may result in the Bid being rejected.

-3.2 Click on the links below to view specific information about obtaining Invitation Forms for each Province.
+3.2 Click on the links below to view specific information about obtaining Solicitation forms for each Province.
 A new window will open in the browser to allow Bidders to view this information.
 Close the new window when ready to return to this document.

-3.4 It is the Bidder's responsibility to obtain Invitation documents at their cost.
+3.3 It is the Bidder’s responsibility to obtain Solicitation documents at their cost.

-3.5 Bidders must not alter any portion of the Invitation or associated documents, with the exception of adding the information requested by the Invitation.
-Bids containing clauses additional to the Invitation that are "qualified" or "conditional" may be rejected.
+3.4 Bidders must not alter any portion of the Solicitation or associated documents, with the exception of adding the information requested by the Solicitation.
+Bids containing clauses additional to the Solicitation that are “qualified” or “conditional” may be rejected.

-3.6 The Invitation, or any supplementary document or portion thereof is proprietary information, and must not be used by the Bidder for any purpose other than the submission of Bids without the permission of the Procurement Office.
+3.5 The Solicitation, or any supplementary document or portion thereof is proprietary information, and must not be used by the Bidder for any purpose other than the submission of Bids without the written permission of the Procuring Entity.

-5.1 Bidders are responsible for their own expenses in preparing, delivering or presenting a Bid and for subsequent negotiations with the Province, if any.
-The Province will not defray any costs incurred by a Bidder in responding to an Invitation.
+5.1 Bidders are responsible for their own expenses in preparing, delivering or presenting a Bid and for subsequent negotiations if any, with the Procuring Entity.
+The Procuring Entity will not defray any costs incurred by a Bidder in responding to a Solicitation.

-5.2 The Province will not be responsible for any costs, expenses, losses, damages or liability incurred by the Bidder as a result of, or arising out of, the submission of any Bid, or due to the Province not accepting or rejecting any Bid.
+5.2 The Procuring Entity will not be responsible for any costs, expenses, losses, damages or liability incurred by the Bidder as a result of, or arising out of, the submission of any Bid, or due to the Procuring Entity not accepting or rejecting any Bid.

-6.1 Alternative Bids are multiple replies to an Invitation, all or any of which are open for consideration.
-If Alternative Bids are being made, each alternative should be submitted as a complete, separate and independent Bid, and the Bid form, e-bid or fax must be identified with words such as "Alternative A", "Alternative B", etc.
+6.1 Alternative Bids are multiple replies by the same bidderto a Solicitation, all or any of which are open for consideration.
+If Alternative Bids are being made, each alternative should be submitted as a complete, separate and independent Bid, and the Bid form, e-bid or faxis to be identified with words such as “Alternative A”, “Alternative B”, etc.

 6.2 Multiple Bids submitted by the same Bidder and not clearly identified as Bid revisions will be assumed to be Alternative Bids.

-6.4 Any Bid submitted in response to an Invitation may be withdrawn by written request to the Procurement Office, but cannot be withdrawn, altered or changed in any way after the Invitation closing date and time.
+6.4 Any Bid submitted in response to a Solicitation may be withdrawn by written request to the Procuring Entity prior to closing, but cannot be withdrawn, altered or changed in any way after the Solicitation closing date and time.

 6.5 All requests for withdrawal, amendment or submission of a replacement Bid must be submitted in writing on company letterhead or equivalent, and be signed by an authorized official of the Bidder.